fbpx Skip to main content

 Whilst optimal compliance and strict adherence to the VAT rules should in principle not lead to the issuing of assessments or other administrative sanctions, yet if that situation materialises and an appeal is being considered, then it is strongly recommended that professional assistance is sought.

-Our competent VAT Team and in-house lawyer at Zampa Debattista would be at your disposal to assist should you wish to discuss.
+Our team would be at your disposal to assist should you wish to discuss.

 Charles Vella